erizov/Professor/semester_7/lecture_40_llm_fundamentals/retrieval_augmented_generation/README.md

 ### Comprehension

 1. Can you explain how Retrieval Augmented Generation works in your own words?
-2. What is the key insight or algorithm that makes Retrieval Augmented Generation efficient?
+2. What is the key insight or approach that makes Retrieval Augmented Generation efficient?

 ### Analysis